 Amir Adnani, Chairman and Director.
 Mr. Adnani has served as the Chairman and a director of the Company since August 23, 2019.
 Mr. Adnani is a founder and serves as the President, Chief Executive Officer and a director of UEC, a uranium mining and exploration company listed on the NYSE American, since January 2005.
 Mr. Adnani is also the founder and Chairman of GoldMining Inc., a publicly-listed gold acquisition and development company.
-Mr. Adnani holds a Bachelor of Science degree from the University of British Columbia and is a director of the university's Alumni Association.
+Mr. Adnani holds a Bachelor of Science degree from the University of British Columbia and was a director of the university's Alumni Association from 2015 to 2021.

 Scott Melbye, Chief Executive Officer, President and Director.
 Mr. Melbye has served as a director of the Company since April 21, 2017.
-Mr. Melbye has over 36 years of experience in the nuclear energy industry and has held leadership positions in various uranium mining companies and industry organizations.
-Mr. Melbye has served as an Executive Vice President of UEC since September 8, 2014, where he is responsible for uranium marketing and sales and strategic growth objectives.
+Mr. Melbye has over 38 years of experience in the nuclear energy industry and has held leadership positions in various uranium mining companies and industry organizations.
+Mr. Melbye has served as an Executive Vice President of UEC since September 8, 2014, where he is responsible for uranium marketing and sales and strategic growth objectives, and as Advisor to the Nuclear Engineering Program at the Colorado School of Mines.
 Previously, Mr. Melbye was the Vice President of Commercial at Uranium Participation Corporation (now Sprott Physical Uranium Trust) from 2014 to 2018 and concurrently served as an advisor to the Chairman of Kazatomprom, the national uranium company of Kazakhstan, until March 2018.
 Prior to that, Mr. Melbye held the position of Executive Vice President of Marketing at Uranium One Inc. from 2011 to 2014, and, from 1989 to 2010, held various positions at Cameco Corporation, including President of their global marketing subsidiary, Cameco, Inc. Mr. Melbye is currently the President of the Uranium Producers of America and is a past Chair of the Board of Governors of the World Nuclear Fuel Market.
 Mr. Melbye holds a Bachelor of Science (B.Sc.) in Business Administration from Arizona State University.

 Vina Patel, Director.
 Ms. Patel has served as a director of the Company since October 23, 2019.
 Ms. Patel is a capital markets professional with 18 years of experience.
+Ms. Patel is Director of Nightstar Consulting Ltd., a company which provides consulting and marketing services to mining companies, since July 2011.
 Ms. Patel began her capital markets career on the Institutional Equity team at Canaccord Genuity Corp. with a focus on UK and European markets.
 Ms. Patel successfully setup a new London office for Westwind Partners (now Stifel Financial) and for 5 years subsequent, Ms. Patel was head of London institutional sales at Haywood Securities Inc. Over the course of her career, Ms. Patel has specialized in raising capital from institutional investors for exploration and mining companies including a number of uranium companies.
 She has established long standing and successful relationships with both mining corporates and the investment community, gaining extensive knowledge and experience of the sector.
 Ms. Patel graduated with an MBA from Warwick Business School in 1999, where she was also awarded a Women's Scholarship.
 Prior to this she was a senior school teacher and holds an MA in Education.